Schools Transmission Studies

 How will the study work?

-The study will be triggered if a single case of COVID-19 in a child or adult is notified in any school in the London area; notification means that Public Health England (PHE) know about the case.
+The study will be triggered if a single case of COVID-19 in a child or adult is notified in any school in the London area; notification means that UK Health Security Agency (UK-HSA) know about the case.
 The school will be asked to follow standard public health advice at this stage and the affected child’s contacts will be asked to self-isolate.

 Who has approved the study?
 The study has full ethical approval from a national Research Ethics Committee and has been peer-reviewed and funded by UKRI.

-The research is being done by Imperial College London together with Public Health England.
+The research is being done by Imperial College London together with UK Health Security Agency.
 COVID-19 Research is funded by UKRI in partnership with NIHR.
-The investigators are, from Imperial College London: Professor Shiranee Sriskandan, Professor Wendy Barclay, and Professor Graham Taylor and, from Public Health England: Dr Rebecca Cordery, Dr. Miranda Mindlin, and Dr Theresa Lamagni (all of Public Health England).
+The investigators are, from Imperial College London: Professor Shiranee Sriskandan, Professor Wendy Barclay, and Professor Graham Taylor and, from Public Health England: Dr Rebecca Cordery, Dr. Miranda Mindlin, and Dr Theresa Lamagni (all of UK-HSA).

 For information about data related to our study, please read our Transparency Statement